-- With a shorter ramp-up time, the staff can be recruited if the 5 stages are practised of FDD.
+- With a shorter ramp-up time, the staff can be recruited if the five stages are practiced of FDD.

-- The risks are reduced due to iteration and small chunks build up.
+- You can reduce the risk due to iteration, and small chunks build up.

 - While developing an entire model, two factors are kept in mind- clarification of the requirements for future phases and a better understanding of the entire system.

-- Accuracy is another factor that is obtained by costing the feature leads.
+- Accuracy is another factor that one can obtain by costing the feature leads.